-- Provider names.
+- Provider names and any group affiliations,

-- Group affiliation,

-- Specialty,
+- Specialty, as appropriate,

+- Locations with street addresses,

+- Telephone numbers,

+- Website URL, as appropriate,

+- Whether the provider will accept new enrollees,

+- The provider's cultural and linguistic capabilities, including languages (including American Sign Language) offered by the provider or a skilled medical interpreter at the provider's office, and

-- Locations with street addresses, - Telephone numbers of current network providers in the enrollee's service area, - Website URL, - Whether the provider will accept new enrollees, - The provider's cultural and linguistic capabilities, and - Whether the provider's office has accommodations for people who have physical disabilities.
+- Whether the provider's office/facility has accommodations for people who have physical disabilities, including offices, exam room(s), and equipment.

-At minimum, the provider directory must include the above information for all MCO network
+At minimum, the provider directory must include the above information for all of the following MCO network providers:

-- Primary care physicians,
+- Physicians, including primary care physicians and specialists,

-- Specialists,

 - General pediatric dentists,

 - Behavioral health providers,

 - Hospitals, and

 - LTSS providers, as applicable.